DataDog/dd-sdk-ios/docs/rum_collection.md

 )
 ```

 This will make the SDK track requests sent from this instance of the `URLSession`.
-Requests which URLs match the `firstPartyHosts` will be additionally marked as "first party" in the RUM Explorer.
+Requests whose URLs match the `firstPartyHosts` will be additionally marked as "first party" in the RUM Explorer.

 ### RUM Actions